Associate Professor Amy Cosby

 Grant: Competitive Grant (Category 1: Aust Competitive Grant)

-Funding Scheme: CRDC 2223EOI0340 How to attract and retain young people on cotton farms
+Funding Schemes: CRDC 2223EOI0340 How to attract and retain young people on cotton farms

 Total Funding: $239,969.00